Lessons from a Lunch Interrupted: Rethinking Our Response to theHomeless

 Stop!
 Take a deep breath.
 Maybe start by sitting quietly with God and waiting.

-2. Push yourself in front of the line for Covid testing and a vaccine by insisting your “job” is essential!
+2. Push yourself in front of the line for Covid testing and a vaccine by insisting your “job” is essential.
+Your job: announcing the End Times.

-3. On Ash Wednesday (I know, we’re past that, just humor me): Keep your hands away from your face, not necessarily to protect you from Covid, just so you don’t wipe your ashes off that everyone needs to see so you can prove that you are the holiest of holies.
+3. On Ash Wednesday keep your hands away from your face, not necessarily to protect you from Covid, just so you don’t wipe your ashes off that everyone needs to see so you can prove that you are the holiest of holies.
 Once you shower them away you can get back to being comfortable in the skin of the hypocrite everyone, but you, knows you are.

 4. Giving something up: Yes, I know, you’ve already chosen and forgotten it, especially if it had anything to do with food or exercise.
 But, there’s an unwritten “rule” that you can keep trying any time right up to Holy Week.
 So, come on, try again.
 Make it something you REALLY REALLY LOVE!
 Not chocolate, that’s been overdone.
 I know, how about giving up that stinkin’ attitude that you’ll gain a coveted spot in heaven because you are way more special than those you have labeled “heathens”.